geotools/geotools/docs/developer/guide/conventions/code/style.rst

 But what about the header?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Most of the time all you need to do is update the header boilerplate to include the correct dates on the copyright statement, the boilerplate itself covers project name and LGPL license.

-Filling in the header boilerplate takes a couple of moments, if the code is being created by you strictly for the GeoTools project it should be a simple copy and paste.
+* If the code is being created by you strictly for the GeoTools project it should be a simple copy and paste, followed filling in the current year:

+  \(c\) YEAR, Open Source Geospatial Foundation

+* If you are updating a file (perhaps fixing a bug) you will need to update the header:

+  \(c\) START-UPDATE, Open Source Geospatial Foundation

 * The header boilerplate for core GeoTools code is::

        /*